gwenjo/FancyDayDesign/README.md

 There is a search bar on every page, where you can easily search for products by name and/or keyword

 ***Home/ Index Page***
 On the home page there is a button that takes you directly to the products page.
 Under the title be inspired you can see 3 images.
-Also on this page is the testimonial
+Also on this page you will find the testimonials.

 ***Product Page***
 Here you will find all products that are for sale in this webshop.

 ***About Page***
-On this page you can find information about who Fancy Day design
+On this page you will find information about who Fancy Day design is.
+Also on this page is a small gallery.
+Clicking on the image, will open the image on another page.

 ***Profile Page***